Ajman City Ajman, UAE Travel Guide

 A modern mall offering foreign and local brands, entertainment options, and a food court.

-A large shopping complex selling a vast array of goods, from electronics to clothing, often at competitive prices.
+A large shopping complex selling a vast array of products, from electronics to clothing, often at competitive prices.

 Find unique, locally made crafts and souvenirs in the souks, perfect for gifts or keepsakes.

-Bargaining is common in traditional souks; approach it with respect and a friendly demeanor for a pleasant experience and better prices.
+Bargaining is common in traditional souks; approach it with respect and a pleasant attitude for an enjoyable experience and better prices.